NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 Running hyperoptimizations in parallel with MongoDB
 ---------------------------------------------------

-In NNPDF, you can effectively run hyperoptimization experiments in parallel using `MongoDB <https://www.mongodb.com>`_.
+It is possible to run hyperoptimization scans in parallel using `MongoDB <https://www.mongodb.com>`_.
 This functionality is provided by the :class:`~n3fit.hyper_optimization.mongofiletrials.MongoFileTrials` class, which extends the capabilities of `hyperopt <https://github.com/hyperopt/hyperopt>`_'s `MongoTrials` and enables the simultaneous evaluation of multiple trials.